-The requirement to deploy brake chutes should be advised to ATC on first contact with Approach.
-The aircraft will be instructed to release the brake chute on the western side of the RWY, leaving the eastern side available as a Hot Lane.
+The requirement to deploy brake chutes should be advised to ATC on first contact with AMB APP.
+The aircraft will be instructed to release the brake chute on the western side of the RWY, leaving the eastern side available as a Hot Lane for other aircraft in the formation.
 Where crosswind conditions are such that chutes may drift into the Hot Lane, expect the pilot to delay the release for as long as is operationally possible (approximately beyond 4000 FT from the landing threshold).

-15.9.2 Runway Restrictions
+15.9.2 Runway restrictions

-When a brake chute is on the runway, the following restrictions will apply:
+When a brake chute is on the runway, the runway is considered obstructed for any additional aircraft/formations.